borkdude/clojure-overstapservice/Alternatief.md

 It could certainly be the reason why a big company like Netflix embraced Clojure as a more mature alternative to Java.
 Another example is [WalmartLabs](http://blog.cognitect.com/blog/2015/6/30/walmart-runs-clojure-at-scale):

 > "Clojure shrinks our code base to about one-fifth the size it would be if we had written in Java"
+>
 > -- Anthony Marcar, architect, WalmartLabs

 By now the language has proven itself in the industry.
-Perhaps is a good reason for you the switch to Clojure?
+Perhaps a good reason for you to switch to Clojure?
 We listed seven advantages of using Clojure for you.

 ## 1. Clojure is simple

 Rich Hickey dedicated a whole year of his life to designing Clojure.
 He decided that the language needed to be simple.
 Not that it should be an _easy_ language.
 True, if Clojure was easy to learn, it might initially win over some Java programmers, but it's not.
 Indeed, the path to programmer's enlightenment is never easy.
 Perhaps even painful, with all those parens, and that silly prefix notation.

 However, once you've reached Nirvana you will find that Clojure's syntax is actually very simple.
 One example of its simplicity is writing functions.
 Clojure encourages you to think pure functions - that is, functions that yield no side effects.
 Rich Hickey recognized that the feature of _immutability_ will help achieve this.
-Because if your variables are guaranteed to be immutable, your code will be better to reason about, and a lot more easy to test.
+Because if your variables are guaranteed to be immutable, your code will be better to reason about, and a lot easier to test.

 ## 2. Clojure is data oriented